DizzyThermal/sm64coopdx-only-up-64/README.md

 * You'll probably want the companion plugin: [Only Up 64 Plugin (sm64ex-coop)](https://github.com/DizzyThermal/sm64ex-coop-only-up-64-plugin)

+#### Features

+* Visible Character Height on HUD and Playerlist
+* Ground Pound Twirl (Z, A)
+* Ground Pound Jump (Z, A on ground)
+* Ground Pound Dive (Z, B)
+* Warp System from Alpha Testing

+## Known Issues

+* Texture bugs on some of the models
+* Warps can rotate camera for non-free camera
+* Android users cannot hear the background music (Android Port needs BassAudio compiled and linked)

 ## Credits

 * Ported to coop by [DizzyThermal](https://discord.gg/HbQMp8zzba) and **Cooliokid956**